ShopBonsai/interview-test-data-analyst/README.md

 ### The Task

 The datasets provided in this test are simplified versions of the data you will find at Bonsai.
-Your task is to analysze the data and present your results to senior management:
+Your task is to analyze the data and present your results to senior management:
 1. Summarizes sales and operations thus far - think about which statistics, metrics, or figures would be important for our business
 2. Propose 2-3 areas where the company can improve
 3. Any other piece of analysis you find crucial to include that highlight business KPIs